amleshkashyap/moreRailsEtc/hpc_arch_db/networks/README.md

       - Packet size - 100 bytes, Packets - ~13Mpps

-    - When maglev daemon inits, it allocates a packet pool which is shared with the NIC - details are not provided, but the Ref seems to suggest that it is (along with below two) an established process in the doamin.
+    - When maglev daemon inits, it allocates a packet pool which is shared with the NIC - details are not provided, but the Ref seems to suggest that it is (along with below two) an established process in the domain.
       - Assumption is that it's shared between the host machine's NIC and maglev, which is a userspace application.
       - Goal seems to be to capture packets coming from router to maglev host NIC directly to maglev instead of going via OS - however, initial implementation of maglev didn't have this optimisation.